 If you have not already done so, it is a good idea to get in touch with QTC, so they can give you advice on potentially starting study at College, and to talk with you about the requirements of the Candidates Course.
 Please contact the faculty for ordination candidacy matters here.

-Step 4: Assessments by the Committee on Ministries Training (CMT)
+Step 4: Assessments by the Committee on Training for the Ministry (CTM)

 Step 5: Field Education

 Also included in each year of the Candidates Course is supervised field education, as part of the Field Education Scheme (FES).
 This normally takes the form of a student minister role in a local Presbyterian congregation under the supervision of a Minister.
 Requirements within placements vary according to the student’s training needs and the church they are placed with, however, over the four years of training, students will need to preach and lead services regularly, and demonstrate a capacity to do Word ministry in contexts such as small groups and one-to-one ministry.
 Placements are approved by the Faculty, and so you should speak with the Principal if you have questions, concerns or preferences regarding your placement.
 FES students are supported financially by their host church (at a level of approximately $10,000 including a travel allowance in 2015), and it is expected that students will spend around ten hours per week serving as part of their FES placement including preparation time.
 If students have any questions in relation to their FES placements, they should contact the QTC Faculty.

 Candidates follow a course of study which provides a strong grounding in all of the key areas of theology – the Old and New Testaments, Greek and Hebrew language, Systematic Theology, Church History, Ethics and Apologetics – as well as in areas of practice that are important for ministry, such as preaching, pastoral skills, leadership and Presbyterian church government.
 The Candidates course involves four years of full-time study (or part-time equivalent) and it is recommended that students complete the course full-time and on campus as part of the college community.